 Increase in amortization expense \$(504)(1)

 Decrease in gains on container trading, net (329)(2)

 Decrease in bad debt recovery, net (232)(3)

 Decrease in management fees (219)(4)

 Decrease in short-term incentive compensation expense 313(5)

-Other 57
+Other \$7 \$(914)

 \$(914)

-(1) The increase in amortization expense was primarily due to a revision in management fee revenue estimates for the Capital Intermodal, Amficon and Capital fleets.

-- (4) The decrease in management fees was due to a decrease in sales commissions resulting from a \$117 decrease in sales commissions from external customers and a \$102 decrease in inter-segment sales commissions received from our Container Ownership segment primarily due to a decrease in average sales proceeds of managed and owned container sales.
+- The increase in amortization expense was primarily due to a revision in management fee revenue estimates for the Capital Intermodal, Amficon and Capital fleets. - (2) The decrease in gains on container trading, net was due to a 51.7% decrease in unit sales resulting from a decrease in the number of trading containers that we were able to source and sell and a decrease in average sales margin per container. - (3) The decrease in bad debt recovery, net was primarily due to proceeds received during 2014 from the settlement of outstanding claims with a bankrupt lessee for billings included in the allowance for doubtful accounts. - (4) The decrease in management fees was due to a decrease in sales commissions resulting from a \$117 decrease in sales commissions from external customers and a \$102 decrease in inter-segment sales commissions received from our Container Ownership segment primarily due to a decrease in average sales proceeds of managed and owned container sales.
 Inter-segment sales commissions are eliminated in consolidation. - (5) The decrease in short-term incentive compensation expense was due to a decrease in the incentive compensation awards for 2015 compared to 2014.